Stefenmarg/stefenmarg.github.io/src/posts/Blog/2024-12-01-Advent-of-Cyber.md

 So far I am loving this set of challenges!
 (Solutions to the challenges <i>may</i> be released after January 1st; if they are released they will be inside the respective post.)

 Since a new section for TryHackMe was created you can now see all the posts regarding AoC 2024 [here!](https://stefenmarg.github.io/thm)

+By the way! all the images that are above the topics covered section in the AoC 2024 posts can be found in the [Advent of Cyber room.](https://tryhackme.com/r/room/adventofcyber2024)